Heating and Cooling Equipment Q&A

 Q: Do I need to let my fan run all the time?

-A: Continuous operation of your systems fan is a personal preference, if you have a variable speed motor it is cost effective to run the fan continuous, which increases comfort in the home as well as efficiency.
-Non-variable fans are expensive to run continuous and can cost an additional $35-$50 a month in electric consumption.
+A: Continuous operation of your systems fan is a personal preference, if you have a variable speed motor it is cost-effective to run the fan continuous, which increases comfort in the home as well as efficiency.
+Non-variable fans are expensive to run continuous and can increase your monthly energy bill.